Berkeley-MDes/tdf-fa23-equilet/_pw_tutorial/README.md

 1. Click on the extension to reveal the main Workbench page. <div align="left"><img src="workbench_main.png"></img></div>

-1. ***Note*** that there are three **Getting Started** sections of this area.
+1. ***Note:*** There are three **Getting Started** sections of this area.
 "Launch Command Palette", "Login", and "Create a Project".
 We'll go through each in succession to build and flash our first project, including some extra details that may not be covered by default.

 1. Now that you are in the workbench,